 - Understanding Social Research.

-If you have any questions, or you'd like to apply, please contact the Centre.
+If you have any questions please contact the Centre.

 Direct work with children

 The ability to understand children and young people’s experiences is crucial at both the assessment and intervention stage.
 Our innovative module, Direct Work with Children is taught over 20 weeks and is suitable for those who work with children or young people.
 A Study Day is held halfway through the programme to support you as you prepare for the assignment.

 To register on this module, your place of employment must contact the course convenor by email to confirm your position within the organisation and your DBS (or international equivalent) status.

 For more information on any of our standalone modules, please contact the Centre.
 Payment is made via the University’s online store, and invoices can be requested if payment is being made by a third party (such as a company or organisation).
 More information about how to pay is provided following receipt of an application when an offer is made.